Muhtoyyib/website-migration-to-aws/README.md

 - Measurable improvement in website loading speed and reduced latency for global users.
 - Error-free functionality across all website pages and features.

-## Timelines and Key Milestones

-A detailed timeline with estimated durations for each migration phase will be provided upon project initiation.
-Key milestones will include:

-- Domain transfer initiation to AWS Route 53.
-- Completion of S3 bucket configuration and file migration.
-- CloudFront distribution setup and testing.
-- Route 53 DNS configuration and testing.
-- Successful website switchover to AWS with monitoring established.
-- Any Challenges Encountered and How They Were Resolved

-A dedicated log will be maintained to document any challenges encountered during the migration process.
-This log will detail the specific issue, the implemented solution, and the outcome.